openpowerquality/docusaurus/docs/developerguide-bibliography.md

 After updating our citation library in Zotero with new citations, right-click on each "collection" in the OPQ group and select "export".
 You'll need to export a separate .bib file for each collection that you've updated.
 You will need to overwrite the previous version of the file.

+If you add or rename a Zotero collection, you'll need to update the `make_related.sh` script to process the new collection name.

 Next, bring up a shell, cd into the docusaurus/bibliography directory, and invoke this shell script:

 ```